A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: Search with A Hash Index

-Our analysis in the previous section indicates that the hash bucket search approach has no practical meaning if the code length is longer than 64 since the locating time grows exponentially as the code length increases.
-Can we design a method for the hash bucket search approach to take the advantages of long codes?
+However, Section 2.1 shows long codes can generate better search candidates.
+A natural question will be can we design a method for the hash bucket search approach to take the advantages of long codes?

 The answer is yes.
 A straightforward way is using multiple hash tables to represent long codes.
 Suppose we have 128-bits codes and we use a single table with 128-bits.
-To locate $L$ points, if the points in all the buckets within the hamming distance $r$ are not enough, we have to increase the hamming radius $r$.
-This will increase the locating time a lot and the extremely long locating time will make the hash bucket search approach meaningless.
+To locate $L$ points, if the points in all the buckets within the Hamming distance $r$ are not enough, we have to increase the hamming radius $r$.
+The locating time will then grow significantly and the extremely long locating time will make the hash bucket search approach meaningless.
 If we use four tables, each table is 32-bits.
-Instead of growing $r$, we can scan the buckets within the hamming radius $r$ in all the tables, which gives us a larger chance to locate enough data points.
+Instead of growing $r$, we can scan the buckets within the hamming radius $r$ in all the tables, which gives us a more substantial chance to locate enough data points.

 Figure \ref{nTableLSH} shows the {\bf recall-time} curves of the hash bucket search approach on LSH code with the different number of tables (each table is 32-bits).
 The results are very consistent: the hash bucket search approach gains the advantage by using multiple tables on both datasets.
 This multiple tables trick is more effective on SIFT1M than on GIST1M.